27th April 2023

 News

 Since we opened our doors more than 35 years ago, we've supported countless egg donors on their individual egg donation journeys.
-At Manchester Donors, we always strive to encourage and support our donors no matter where they are in the process – even if they have long since left our care.
+At Egg Donors UK, we always strive to encourage and support our donors no matter where they are in the process – even if they have long since left our care.

 What is Changing for Donors and Donor-Conceived People in 2023?